Fleckism/SecurityPlus/SecurityPlus/14D Implement  Secure Script Environments.md

  return name + " " + surname

-#This ends the function definition
+/#This ends the function definition      Had to add the /

-#The next line calls the function to set a variable
+/#The next line calls the function to set a variable  Had to add the /

 greeting = 'Hello ' + fullname('World', '')